stolostron/cluster-backup-operator/README.md

 ## Cluster Backup and Restore flow

 The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup Red Hat Advanced Cluster Management for Kubernetes backup schedules, and the `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
-The operator sets the options needed to backup remote clusters identity and any other hub resources that need to be restored.
+The operator sets the options required to backup remote clusters configuration and any other hub resources that need to be restored.

 ![Cluster Backup Controller Dataflow](images/cluster-backup-controller-dataflow.png)